 : SCENE STEALER :

 Scene Stealer: Someone who steals the scene.
-A supporting actor who receives as much attention as the main character due to his excellent acting skills, unique personality, and charisma in movies and dramas.
+A supporting actor who captivates as much attention as the lead through exceptional acting, a distinctive personality, and undeniable charisma in films and dramas.

-OUWR's first collection started from ‘elements that can only be seen when you look closely at the inside of tradition’ by utilizing four patterns, ‘CHEOMA, GULEUM ARIRANG, GULEUM GGOT, and YEONHWA’.
+OUWR's first collection draws from ‘elements only visible when closely examining the essence of tradition,’ incorporating four patterns: ‘CHEOMA, GULEUM ARIRANG, GULEUM GGOT, and YEONHWA.’

 : SCENE STEALER :